chewbranca/test_couch_file_migrations/README.md

   4. Doc with 1 < num revs < revs_limit
   5. Doc with num revs > revs_limit

+The database should also include one deleted document, and it should _not_ include the test purged doc.

+There is a security doc stored in the database that is tested as well.

 # Build info

 Release 1.4.0 and up built with: